hexicles/TerraMagnaWiki/content/History/The Lothran Calendar.md

 Denotes the start of fall.
 One last harvest festival of the year.
 Families will often share the table with their neighbors and celebrate long into the night.
 It occurs on Nectar 21.

 ###### Highharvest
-Highharvest is an annual festival, taking place between 30 Nectar and 1 Scale.
+Highharvest is an annual festival, taking place between Nectar 30 and Scale 1.
 It is traditionally a feast to celebrate the harvest and the abundance of food, but also the time when those wishing to travel left on their journeys before winter set in.

 Preparations for the feast started as early as a tenday before, while preparing, cooking, and preserving the harvest for the cold winter months.
 Traditions varied from community to community, but examples of festive activity included food-related contests; races and challenges of skill and strength; receiving homemade sweets from the local clergy; and priests blessing larders, wine cellars, grain bins, and food preserves.